epicorg/game_server/README.md

 	{"maxPlayers":X,"service":"currentRoom","team":[{"teamColor":COLOR¹,"name":"Team 1","list":[{"username":"USERNAME1"},{"username":"USERNAME2"}]},{"teamColor":COLOR²,"name":"Team 2","list":[{"username":"USERNAME3"},{"username":"USERNAME4"}]}],"serviceType":"playerList"}

 In this example there are two teams, and every team has two players.
 In the following example there is only one team with three single players:

 	{"maxPlayers":X,"service":"currentRoom","team":[{"teamColor":COLOR,"name":"Team 1","list":[{"username":"USERNAME1"},{"username":"USERNAME1"},{"username":"USERNAME3"}]}],"serviceType":"playerList"}

-Some errors can occours:
+Some errors can occurs:

 * Full room or non-existent room